G protein-coupled receptor: Phosphatidylinositol signal pathway

 In the phosphatidylinositol signal pathway, the extracellular signal molecule binds with the G-protein receptor (G_{q}) on the cell surface and activates phospholipase C, which is located on the plasma membrane.
-The lipase hydrolyzes phosphatidylinositol 4,5-bisphosphate (PIP2) into two second messengers: inositol 1,4,5-trisphosphate (IP3) and diacylglycerol (DAG).
-IP3 binds with the IP3 receptor in the membrane of the smooth endoplasmic reticulum and mitochondria to open Ca^{2+} channels.
+The lipase hydrolyzes PIP_{2} into two second messengers: inositol 1,4,5-trisphosphate (IP_{3}) and diacylglycerol (DAG).
+IP_{3} binds with the IP_{3} receptor in the membrane of the smooth endoplasmic reticulum and mitochondria to open Ca^{2+} channels.
 DAG helps activate protein kinase C (PKC), which phosphorylates many other proteins, changing their catalytic activities, leading to cellular responses.

 The effects of Ca^{2+} are also remarkable: it cooperates with DAG in activating PKC and can activate the CaM kinase pathway, in which calcium-modulated protein calmodulin (CaM) binds Ca^{2+}, undergoes a change in conformation, and activates CaM kinase II, which has unique ability to increase its binding affinity to CaM by autophosphorylation, making CaM unavailable for the activation of other enzymes.
 The kinase then phosphorylates target enzymes, regulating their activities.
 The two signal pathways are connected together by Ca^{2+}-CaM, which is also a regulatory subunit of adenylyl cyclase and phosphodiesterase in the cAMP signal pathway.